 This year’s South by Soutwest (SXSW) was the first time that the But Why Tho? team has gotten the chance to cover the event officially.
 Thankfully, we were able to have three of our contributors cover the expansive number of events happening at SXSW.
-From films, networking, houses on Rainey Street, panels, and more, it was a week of experiences that they can’t wait to cover again.
+The Best of SXSW 2019 from films, networking, houses on Rainey Street, panels, and more, it was a week of experiences that they can’t wait to cover again.
 Below, you will find the highs of the festival according to our three contributors who covered the festival.

-1. What was your favorite movie you watch?
+1. Best of SXSW 2019: What was your favorite movie you watch?

 LaNeysha: It’s a close call between Little Monsters and Snatchers for me.
 Both are great horror-comedies that I really enjoyed.
 But overall I have to go with Little Monsters, because Lupita was fantastic with comedy and action.
 It was great seeing her in a film like this too.

 Kate: Pet Sematary was my favorite film of SXSW, hands down.
 There was something about being immersed in Stephen King’s novel alongside other horror fans who reacted and felt like I did.
 It was a film I was hesitant about, but blew me out of the water.